pieaerts/pieaerts/terms/index.md

 title: Terms and Conditions

 ---
+**Payment of deposit confirms that you agree to the Terms & Conditions.**

 ## Reservation & Payment

 The payment schedule is clearly indicated on the expedition website and varies per expedition.
 Payment can be made using any of the following methods: